-Master of Education Plus Special Education Endorsement
+Master of Education Plus Special Education

 Overview

-Candidates for the Master of Education Plus Special Education Endorsement have multiple opportunities to demonstrate progress toward professional standards.
+Candidates for the Master of Education Plus Special Education have multiple opportunities to demonstrate progress toward professional standards.
 Every course in the endorsement has a common assessment tied directly to course goals, which in turn align with the Oregon Teacher Standards and Practices Commission (TSPC) and Council for Exceptional Children (CEC) standards.
 George Fox University is committed to multiple measures of candidates' abilities to provide meaningful learning experiences for students in P-age 21 settings who have specialized learning needs.
 Candidates for the Special Education endorsement must also pass the Special Education National Evaluation SeriesTM (NES®) test.

 Admission Requirements